 A house that sounds roomy and spacious online may actually have 800 of its square feet contained in a four-foot tall dirt-floor basement.
 What’s up with that?
 In Washington DC, my clients are often confused at the square footage discrepancy between what’s listed and what they see on tour, and my colleagues in other markets hear the same thing.

-If you love a home, does it matter if the 2,000 square foot charmer turns out to be officially 1,600?
+If you love a home, does it matter if the 2,000 square foot charmer turns out to be officially 1,600 sq ft in length?
 Since square footage is used to determine a home’s market value, it can matter a lot.
-When it comes time for you to sell, 400 fewer feet can impact the price you’ll get, particularly in a buyer’s market.
+When it comes time for you to sell, 400 fewer feet in measurement can impact the price you’ll get, particularly in a buyer’s market.

 What’s a buyer to do?